 This policy applies to all [eSecurity Planet] resources that connect to the organization’s network, enable the organization’s mission, or host the organization’s data.
-The organization will maintain and track a formal list of resources within the scope of this policy as defined in Appendix I: IT Resource Asset List.
+The organization will maintain and track a formal list of resources within the scope of this policy as defined in as defined in Appendix I: IT Resource Asset List of our downloadable template.

 Patch management relies upon accurate lists of existing systems and software for updates.
 The scope should be verified [as per the asset management policy / monthly / quarterly] to ensure all assets can be accurately assessed for patching and updating.